Gallbladder Surgery in Dublin, GA

 Dr. John Polhill at Southern Surgical PC is expertly trained using the da Vinci Surgical System for minimally invasive gallbladder removal.
 Southern Surgical is located in Dublin, GA and just a short drive from Macon and Warner Robins.

-Call Dr. John Polhill at Southern Surgical PC to learn more and find out if da Vinci Surgery is right for you.
+Call Dr. John Polhill at Southern Surgical PC to learn more and find out if da Vinci Surgery in Central Georgia is right for you.
 You can also request an appointment online today!

 Learn about gallbladder surgery and understand your options